 Setting a boundary with someone you love who is suffering feels cruel.
 It isn't.
 It's the thing that lets you keep showing up instead of disappearing into the version of you that has nothing left.

-Boundaries are not punishment
+Boundaries are not walls

 What a boundary can look like

 It can be small.
-"I need to sleep in the other room tonight."
-"I'm not going to talk about this when I'm this tired."
-"I'll listen for ten minutes, and then I need to step away."
+'I need to sleep in the other room tonight.'
+'I'm not going to talk about this when I'm this tired.'
+'I'll be here for ten minutes, and then I need to step away.'

 It can be specific.
-"I can't be the only person you talk to about this.
-I want you to have someone else too."
+'I can't be the only person you talk to about this.
+I want you to have someone else too.'
+It can be quiet.
+Closing the laptop.
+Going for a walk.
+Letting the call go to voicemail.

 “Good love is honest love.
 Honest love has edges.”